avast/hdfs-shell/README.md

 #### Known limitations & problems

 - There is a problem with a parsing of commands containing a file or directory including a space - eg. it's not possible to create directory ```My dir``` using command ```mkdir "My dir"``` .
-This would be probably resolved with an upgrade to Spring Shell 2.
+This should be probably resolved with an upgrade to Spring Shell 2.
 - It's not possible to remove root directory (```rm -R dir```) from root (```/```) directory.
 You have to use absolut path instead (```rm -R /dir```).
 It's caused by bug in Hadoop.
 See [HADOOP-15233](https://issues.apache.org/jira/browse/HADOOP-15233) for more details.
 Removing directory from another cwd is not affected.

 ### Contact